frank-dspeed/frank-dspeed/README.md

 I got no killer product ready at present but i know a lot about Problems in the current App Development Processes that exist and try to find solutions for them that will fit together once in a time into a Product Maybe Called Open-Pwa

+## Why Stealify Lang
+I saw the need for a Polyglot Language Framework and i saw a good Implementation for that as i saw GraalVM i was thinking about that already as i saw that typescript got accepted by users i was not sure about that.
+Flow was supirior with its type annotation inlined but the vscode integration of typescript was maybe what made it a success.
+And it showed to me that this is a great way to Improve coders as Rust got created with the same idea in mind directly designed into the language.

+My head was always thinking about the best coding lang now i know it did not exist as each lang has its pros and cons the only solution is a Universal Language that Works and offers fast feedback.
+But that is not enough the language needs a total new form of Compiler Target VM's including the tooling to profile and optimize this VM's on build and while running.
+So We need a Compiler Feedback Interface again a Universal one that is able to gather Compiler metrics and other feedback.

+i also saw the need to support any language so i do not re invent the wheel i only want to apply the same patterns and a universal language over all existing code so that i need to learn less and can produce more so Stealify was Born the first scope was Simply to create a Collection of Tools then i found out that this does not scale so the first step was to create integrations into existing tools.
+Here a list of Main Integration points for the Meta Language.
+As you can see this goes Low Level we call that a so Called Language Framework the following components do form a stealify-ecmascript language framework.

+- [ ] stealify-typescript
+- [ ] stealify-eslint
+- [ ] stealify-pnp-npm
+- [ ] stealify-rollup
+- [ ] stealify-graaljs
+- [ ] stealify-es4x
+- [ ] .....

 ## Why Open Pwa?
 I know PWA is a Google thing and google is evil but it explains well what i try to archive i want to generate progressiv enhancing apps based on web tech and networking at large scale (KI, BigData).